-If you want to learn how to play common endgames well, I suggest you checking out our premium training course where we spend a lot of time drilling most often occurring chess endings so that you will not have to guess on the winning approach, but simply would know how to win these positions:
+If you want to learn how to play common endgames well, I suggest you check out our premium training course where we spend a lot of time drilling the most often occurring chess endings so that you will not have to guess the winning approach, but simply would know how to win these positions:

-However, the laugh did not last as Zviaginsev went on to win the game convincingly and 2.Na3 became fashionable and played by very strong Grandmasters like Malakhov.
+However, the laugh did not last as Zviaginsev went on to win the game convincingly and 2.Na3 became fashionable.
+And, was played by very strong Grandmasters like Malakhov.
 Another extravagant move is 2.a3!? employed by Mamedyarov, although it has never caught on too much.

 Let’s go back to our subject, 2.Be2.
 The idea of this move, basically, is to be able to recapture on d1 with the bishop in case black executes the rupture d5 and dxe4.
 So what white wants is:

 - Play f4, controlling the center;

 - Then Qe1-h4 and start an attack on the kingside.

 Also worth noticing is that in the event that black could play his knight to d4 once the white queen has gone to e1 (attacking e2 and c2), white can just answer with Bd1.
 This idea is borrowed from some systems in the Dutch Defense and has not been played much at the GM level until recently when GM Igor Kovalenko employed it twice (successfully) in the Najdorf Memorial.

 We have to say that this idea had been played before by McShane, who won a massive game against Cheparinov in 2009.
 In that game white started with 2.d3 then 3.f4, 4.Nf3, 5.Be2, and so on.
 You can see this game here: